S-Ando-Biophysics/4MRNA/README.md

     echo 'export PATH="$X3DNA/bin:$PATH"' >> ~/.bashrc
     source ~/.bashrc

+#### Phenix
+Please download the command-line installer from the official website.
+Then please run the following commands in order.
+The following steps are for Windows (WSL, Ubuntu).
+The procedure for macOS and Linux is similar.

+    # Please change the directory name and Phenix version as appropriate.
+    # Assume that "Phenix-2.0-5936-Linux-x86_64.sh" has been downloaded to "C:\Users\name\Downloads".
+    sudo su
+    cd /usr/local/bin
+    mv /mnt/c/Users/name/Downloads/Phenix-2.0-5936-Linux-x86_64.sh .
+    bash Phenix-2.0-5936-Linux-x86_64.sh

 #### Phaser
+Phaser is included in the CCP4 suite, so please download the CCP4 installer from the official website.
+After that, run the following commands in order.
 The following steps are for Windows (WSL, Ubuntu).
 The procedure for macOS and Linux is similar.

     # Please change the directory name and CCP4 version as appropriate.
     # Assume that "ccp4-9.0.010-linux64.tar.gz" has been downloaded to "C:\Users\name\Downloads".